Harsh19-M/Sales-Insight/README.md

 *Result:* **2 transactions in USD**

-5. **Show All Transactions only in 2020 joined with the date table**

-  select*
-  from sales.transactions as T
-  inner join sales.date as D on D.date = T.order_date
-  where D.year = 2020;

-**AND if we only want a count of how many total transactions took place only in the year 2020**

-  select count(*) as "Total Transactions in Year 2020" from sales.transactions as T inner join sales.date as D on D.date = T.order_date where D.year = 2020;

-*Result:* **21550 transactions took place in the year of 2020**

-6. **We want to know total Revenue Generated only in the year 2020**
+**We want to know total Revenue Generated only in the year 2020 then 2018, 2019 - Overview**

   select sum(T.sales_amount) as "Total Revenue in 2020" from sales.transactions as T